LCC-CIT/CS233JS-CourseMaterials/Examples/BookList/vitest_tutorial.md

 If we let our tests talk directly to the real internet or real storage, our tests would fail when the school Wi-Fi is down, or we might accidentally corrupt real user data!

 **Mocking** is the solution.
-Think of a mock like a **stunt double** in a movie.
-Instead of having the actor jump off a building, you hire a double.
+In testing, we use fake objects to replace the real ones.
+People often use the terms "Mocks" and "Spies" interchangeably, but there is a slight difference:

-In testing, a mock is a fake object or function that *pretends* to be the real thing (like `localStorage` or `fetch`), but is completely under our control.
+* **Spies (The Watchers):** A spy simply "watches" a function without necessarily changing what it does.
+It acts like a surveillance camera, recording if the function was called, how many times it was called, and what exact arguments were passed to it.
-* **Fakes / Spies:** We track if our code called the mock, how many times, and what parameters were passed.
+* **Mocks / Stubs (The Impostors):** A mock takes it a step further.
+It acts like a **stunt double** in a movie, completely replacing the real function with a fake version.
+Instead of running the real code (like actually going to the internet or writing to the hard drive), you pre-program the mock to do something safe or return a specific value (e.g., *"When my code calls `fetch()`, don't go to the internet.
+Just pretend it worked and return this fake JSON data."*).

-* **Stubs:** We pre-program the mock to return specific values (e.g., *"When my code calls fetch(), pretend the internet responded with success and return this specific book JSON"*).
+*Note: In Vitest, we use the `vi.fn()` tool to do both!
+We can create a fake function that returns fake data (a mock) AND records how many times it was called (a spy).*

 ---